 Hey, don't miss out!
-For more waffling, get the "Will It Waffle?" cookbook — just $2.99 for a limited time as an ebook, or find it at your local bookstore.
+For more waffling, get the "Will It Waffle?" cookbook on Amazon, or find it at your local bookstore.

 People ask me what made me think of doing this blog.
 I ought to have a good answer.
 But I don't.
 I just have bits and pieces.